rcloran/klipper/docs/Load_Cell_Probe.md

 Because load cells are analog devices being measured by an ADC they don't generally need to be debounced.
 * `trigger_force_grams`: this is the force in grams that triggers the endstop to halt the homing move.
-When a homing move starts the endstop tears itself with the current reading from the load cell. `trigger_force_grams` is an absolute delta from the tear value.
+When a homing move starts the endstop tares itself with the current reading from the load cell. `trigger_force_grams` is an absolute delta from the tare value.
 There is always some overshoot of this value, so be conservative. e.g. a setting of 100g may result in 350g of peak force before the toolhead stops.
 This overshoot will increase with a low sample rate and/or [multi MCU homing](Multi_MCU_Homing.md).